nrudeys/Sudoku-Solver/README.md

   <img src="https://github.com/nrudeys/Sudoku-Solver/blob/f4707b95ca6bf9aae30c3ad152baa717c341b740/med.png"     width="250">
   <img src="https://github.com/nrudeys/Sudoku-Solver/blob/f4707b95ca6bf9aae30c3ad152baa717c341b740/hard.png" width="250">

+##### In game-buttons:
+New game: generates a new game with same selected difficulty/assist modes
+Generate solution: generates a solution for Sudoku puzzle
+Verify solution: Checks if current board has a valid solution
+Back: Returns user to home screen

 ##### Assist modes
 If assist is on, the game will indicate cells that have conflicting entries with one another by changing its font to red.
 Otherwise, all entries are blue regardless of conflictions.